lankydan/corda-extendable-flows/corda-extendable-flows.md

 Hopefully, this extract along with my earlier description will clarify the difference between extending and overriding Responder Flows.

-So what might an overriding Flow look like?
+So, what might an overriding Flow look like?
 Well anything you want really, within reason.
 Maybe it might look like the below, although I doubt it:
 ```kotlin
 @InitiatedBy(SendMessageFlow::class)
 class OverridingResponder(private val session: FlowSession) :